Gin5115/Sentinels/README.md

 ## License

-MIT License — see `LICENSE` for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-*Built for network security research and educational purposes.*